eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 ^^^^^^^^^^^^^^^^^^

-When running an instance of an application using *eProsima Fast DDS*, it must be linked with the library where the packages have been installed, :code:`/usr/local/lib/`.
+When running an instance of an application using *eProsima Fast DDS*, it must be linked with the library where the packages have been installed, which in the case of system-wide installation  is: :code:`/usr/local/lib/` (if local installation is used, adjust for the correct directory).
 There are two possibilities:

 * Prepare the environment locally by typing the command: